griffin-analytics/griffin-ide/README.md

 # Griffin IDE

-Griffin IDE is a specialized IDE optimized for data scientists.
+Griffin IDE is a specialized privacy-focused IDE optimized for data scientists.
+It is designed with modular architecture, emphasizing vendor neutrality and user control, such as avoiding default telemetry.
+It is particularly appealing for those seeking a customizable, privacy-focused alternative to other IDEs.

 ## Documentation
 *Comprehensive documentation will be provided in a future update*